The Wicked Witch of the West. Count Dracula. Cruella de Vil. What do these three megalomaniacs have in common?

 As we discussed above when talking about the antagonist’s motivation, this includes showing how their actions come from a very human place.
 Though your antagonist will probably approach their needs and weaknesses differently than we would, those needs and weaknesses will still be things that we can recognize from within ourselves.

-When creating the antagonist of your story, remember that just like your protagonist, the antagonist needs a reason to fight, something at stake, something to lose.
+When examining the antagonist of your story, remember that just like your protagonist, the antagonist needs a reason to fight, something at stake, something to lose.
 They need depth and dimension and hopes and dreams, twisted just slightly beyond something we might recognize as our own.
-That’s what makes these characters stay with us long after the book is closed.
+These make the characters stay with us long after the book is closed.